 What happens after the investigation is completed?

-- The findings of the investigation(s) will be communicated to the Audit Committee for any necessary action.
+- The findings of the investigation(s) will be communicated to the Audit and Risk Committee for any necessary action.

 Safe-keeping of Records

 - All concerns received in writing via the above-said channels together with the relevant investigation documents are to be forwarded to PPB Internal Audit Department and will be retained by the Group for a minimum period of 7 years.

 - All reports, supporting evidence, findings of investigations and monitoring of corrective actions shall be maintained and monitored by PPB Internal Audit Department.

 - The Board of the Company has overall responsibility for this Policy and shall oversee the implementation of this Policy.